Grounding and Lightning Protection

 - Keep the ground wire straight - no sharp bends or coils

 Inside the shack, connect the chassis of your radio and power supply to the ground system.
 Many radios have a ground lug on the back panel for this purpose.
 Use heavy copper braid or strap to connect the radio and power supply chassis to a common ground bus bar, which then runs to your external ground rod.
+For indoor-only setups (no outdoor antenna), focus on ensuring the radio's chassis is connected to the power supply's ground, and that the power supply is plugged into a properly grounded outlet.
+A surge protector on the AC line provides some protection for indoor-only stations.

 Grounding checklist